leehaesung/iotf-rtd/docs/applications/api.rst

 IoT Platform API Version 2
 ------------------------------

-The current version of the IoT Platform API is `version 2 <../swagger/v0002.html>`_.
-We strongly recommend that all users build their solutions based on the version 2 APIs.
+The only supported version of the IoT Platform API is `version 2 <../swagger/v0002.html>`_.
+All users must ensure their solutions are using this version.

 ----